 Many larger organizations utilize Microsoft Active Directory to manage their computing resources.
 DNSFilter can be configured as a Forward Zone so that your entire network is protected by a filtering Policy.
 Only a simple configuration change is required, and there is no interference on your LAN.
 You can also install our Roaming Client via Active Directory so that individual devices have different policies.
 This is useful in situations where staff or executives need to have an alternate policy from the main site.

 As shown in the diagram below, the endpoints are already set to communicate with Active Directory for DNS resolution.
-When local queries are sent, they are resolved by the Domain Controllers.
+When local queries are sent, the Domain Controllers resolve them.
 When an internet query is sent, the Domain Controller recognizes that it cannot resolve locally, so it will send the queries to DNSFilter for resolution.
 DNSFilter never sees or charges for your local queries.

 The fastest way to configure DNS forwarding is by logging on to the Domain Controllers and issuing the PowerShell command below to replace the forwarders with the DNSFilter Anycast IPs.